pj/telepresence.io/docs/v2.1/troubleshooting/index.md

 Once approval is granted, you will have to log out of Ambassador Cloud then back in to select the org.

+## `too many files open` error when running `telepresence connect` on Linux

+If `telepresence connect` on linux fails with a message in the logs `too many files open`, then check if `fs.inotify.max_user_instances` is set too low.
+Check the current settings with `sysctl fs.notify.max_user_instances` and increase it temporarily with `sudo sysctl -w fs.inotify.max_user_instances=512`.
+For more information about permanently increasing it see [Kernel inotify watch limit reached](https://unix.stackexchange.com/a/13757/514457).